agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 **re-write Claim**: Best way to increase GDP per capita is not through malaria bednets or cash transfers.

-**Note**: The author refers to another [link](https://www.cgdev.org/blog/your-impact-evaluation-asking-questions-matter-four-part-smell-test), where it suggests 4 tests to identify if X is an "important determinant" of economic growth.
-The following are the tests in "**re-write Claim**'s"
+**Note**: The author refers to another [link](https://www.cgdev.org/blog/your-impact-evaluation-asking-questions-matter-four-part-smell-test) for the above claim, where it suggests 4 tests to identify if X is an "important determinant" of economic growth.
+The following are the tests in "**re-write Claim**'s".

 **re-write Claim**: Developed countries have more cash transfers than less developed countries.

 **Example-sub**:

+*More developed countries vs less developed countries:*

 | Country     | GDP per capita | Population |
 |-------------|----------------|------------|